Days of Wine and Roses – Jazz Guitar Solo & Patterns

 Pattern 4 (bar 7)

-Pattern 4 uses slides to navigate through the Bb Dorian mode.
+Pattern 4 uses slides to move through the Bb Dorian mode.

-You can apply this principle to other scales as well, such as the C major scale.
+You can apply the same concept to other scales, such as C major.

 Pattern 5 (bar 11)

-A Bbmaj9 arpeggio is a common way to play over G minor chords, resulting in a Gm11 sound.
+A Bbmaj9 arpeggio is a nice way to play over G minor chords, resulting in a Gm11 sound.

-Playing a maj9 arpeggio from the 3rd of a minor chord brings out the 9/11 sound.
+Playing a maj9 arpeggio from the 3rd of a minor chord brings out the 9 and 11 extensions

-The scale of choice to play over 13b9 chords is the dominant diminished scale, also known as the half/whole diminished scale because it alternates between half and whole steps in its interval structure.
+The scale of choice to play over 13b9 chords is the dominant diminished scale, also known as the half/whole diminished scale, because it switches between half and whole steps in its interval structure.

 Here are two examples of how you can get this sound into your comping as well: